Policy and Basic Approach

 • A collection of people that sympathize with the value and role our business has in helping resolve wide-ranging social issues

-• An organization that emphasizes teamwork and communication and can demonstrate results Groupwide
+• An organization that emphasizes teamwork and communication and can demonstrate results Group-wide

 • An organization that is open to diverse workstyles and utilizes diverse human resources to accept changes and challenges

-Important Themes to Achieve the Vision
+Important Themes to Achieve Our Goal for 2030

 Securing human resources and developing core human resources